k8sp/bootstrapper/pxe-on-rasppi/README.md

 ### Test PXE Booting

-Now, restart the Thinkpad and hold F1 to enter the BIOS setup interface.
+Now, restart the Thinkpad and hold Enter to enter the BIOS setup interface.
 Change the boot order so that Network Boot is on top of the list.
 Then save and exit.
 Now the Thinkpad should boot CoreOS as
 follows: